Having a mental illness does not inherently make a person a less reliable witness, or their account less believable.

 - KidsHelpline 1800 551 800

-SANE Australia is a national mental health charity dedicated to making a real difference in the lives of people affected by complex mental health issues through support, research and advocacy.
+SANE is a national mental health charity dedicated to making a real difference in the lives of people affected by complex mental health issues through support, research and advocacy.
 SANE’s vision is for an Australia where people affected by complex mental health issues live long and fulfilling lives, free from stigma and discrimination.
 SANE Support Services include phone and online counselling and online forums for people with a lived experience of complex mental health issues, their friends and family members.

 ABOUT ASSOCIATE PROFESSOR MICHAEL SALTER